Hero Xtreme 200S BS 6 launched at ₹1.15 lakh

-With the yearly update the motorcycle has been updated with a cleaner engine featuring Hero's patent advanced XSens technology.
+With the yearly update, the motorcycle has been upgraded a cleaner engine featuring Hero's patent advanced XSens technology.
 The powertrain has also been updated with an oil-cooler and the motorcycle is now available in a new Pearl Fadeless White color.

 (Also Read: Harley-Davidson and Hero MotoCorp join hands: Five key highlights)